Skip to main content

 What are we doing?

-The commencement of the dredging project follows Council’s June 2025 Council meeting resolution to allocate $1.2 million to fund dredging to support flood preparedness and reduce flood impacts in the Tuggerah Lakes Estuary.
+The commencement of the dredging project followed the June 2025 Council meeting resolution to allocate $1.2 million to fund dredging to support flood preparedness and reduce flood impacts in the Tuggerah Lakes Estuary.

 Council commenced dredging works at The Entrance Channel on 16 February 2026.
-The program is scheduled to continue until mid‑May and has the following objectives:
+The program was completed in April 2026 and achieved the following objectives:

-• and improve access around Karagi Spit and the reserve carpark
+• improved access around Karagi Spit and the reserve carpark

-These works will also support migratory Little Tern habitat by widening the area used by these threatened species in breeding season.
+These works will also supported migratory Little Tern habitat by widening the area used by these threatened species in breeding season.

 Further information